 Do All Men Have Affairs During A Midlife Crisis?

-There are a lot of partners like Emily who want to believe they're partner hasn't cheated - "I'm confident he isn't having an affair..."
-You can't know for sure, so being skeptical and unsure is the smartest response.
-Remember, no matter how much you feel you know your partner, the truth is that most men in midlife crisis have affairs.
+There are a lot of partners like Emily who want to believe their partner hasn't cheated - "I'm confident he isn't having an affair..."

 Why Do Men Have Affairs During A Midlife Crisis?

-When you’re tired of the old (your current life and all that it encompasses) nothing works better than something new (a car, place to live, love interest…).
-An affair provides an escape from the life you’re unhappy with and offers up a new exciting adventure.
-It provides the feel good feelings that are so desperately sought out during midlife crisis.
+When you’re tired of the old (your current life and all that it encompasses) nothing works better at creating happiness than something new (a car, place to live, love interest, etc.).

-One of the biggest things that is usually desired in a midlife crisis is a new start or a chance to do life over again -- to make different choices, or have new or re-do lost opportunities.
-For instance, men who feel they didn’t get the chance to fully experience dating and have multiple romantic and sexual relationships are particularly vulnerable to pursuing an affair during midlife crisis.
+For these reasons, men who feel they didn’t get the chance to fully experience dating and have multiple romantic and sexual relationships are particularly vulnerable to pursuing an affair during midlife crisis.

 Here’s an example of how affairs develop when a man is in a midlife crisis: